Does your dog have an upset stomach? Dogs normally eat grass to clean out their system. This is a natural method of soothing your dog’s sick tummy.

 If your dog suffers from chronic digestive problems, a dog probiotic could help.
 Probiotics for dogs work the same way as they do for humans.
 The formulas contain living gut-friendly bacteria found naturally in the digestive tract and other areas of the body.

-The goal of ingesting probiotics is to maintain healthy levels of good bacteria, prevent gastrointestinal problems, and boost the immune system after disruption from illness, infection, antibiotic treatment, or other stressors.
+Ingesting probiotics is intended to maintain healthy levels of good bacteria, prevent gastrointestinal problems, and boost the immune system after disruption from illness, infection, antibiotic treatment, or other stressors.

 There are many pet probiotic products available, so be sure to read our article that highlights the best probiotics for dogs and includes more information on how these products can help solve your pup’s digestive problems.

-If you prefer not to give your dog human medications, some natural home treatments can do the trick.
+Some natural home treatments can do the trick if you prefer not to give your dog human medications.
 However, these may not be the best cure for your dog, so make sure you check with your veterinarian before proceeding.

 A bland diet can often help with soothing stomach pain.
 Some natural home remedies include:

-• Bone broth – Bone broth is a good source of nutrients for your dog.
-When they need to be on a bland diet, adding the broth gives them nutrients and hydration.
+- Bone broth – Bone broth is a good source of nutrients for your dog.
+When your dog needs to be on a bland diet, adding the broth gives them nutrients and hydration.
 Bone broth can be beneficial for dogs with chronic digestive issues like leaky gut.

 What Causes Dogs To Get An Upset Stomach?